Trail Conditions

 >>

-Rere Falls Trail has 27km of back-country gravel road, which can get loose in dry weather.
+Rere Falls Trail includes 27km of back-country gravel road, which can get loose in dry weather.

 Rere Falls Trail carries some traffic including farm trucks.
 Always keep left.